0sAND1s/HCCmd/README.md

   - 2 - Copy current disk to the other drive, A: to B: or B: to A:
   - 3 - Copy all current disk data to serial port, for HCDisk on PC
   - 4 - Copy from serial port to current disk, from HCDisk on PC.
-  - 5 - Format current disk.
+  - 5 - Format drive A:.
+  - 6 - Format drive B:.
 0 - Exit with reset.
 Enter - Process selected file:
       - Program files are executed